Kazi Musharraf Hussain

-Musharraf Hussain (1871 – 15 November 1966) was an Indian Muslim League politician and former Minister in the government of Bengal Presidency.
+Kazi Musharraf Hussain (1871 – 15 November 1966) was an Indian politician.
+He was a minister in the Bengal Legislative Assembly and was later a member of the West Bengal Legislative Assembly.

 Early life

-Musharraf was born on 1871 in Kazi family of Cheora, Chauddagram, Comilla, Bengal Presidency, British Raj.
-His father was Kazi Mokarram Ali, who was lawyer at Comilla Judge Court.
-He graduated from Hughli Mohsin college in 1899.
-He completed his law degree from the Calcutta University.
+Kazi Musharraf Hussain was born in 1871 to an aristocratic Bengali family of Muslim Kazis in Cheora, Chauddagram, then part of the Tipperah district of the Bengal Presidency.
+His family was a Zamindar family in the region.
+His father was Kazi Mukarram Ali, who was lawyer at Comilla Judge Court.
+He graduated from Hooghly Mohsin College in 1899.
+He completed his law degree from the University of Calcutta.
 After graduation he married Faizunnesa Begum.
 His wife was the daughter of a tea planter through who he inherited tea estates in Jalpaiguri.